marionettejs/backbone.marionette/apidoc.md

 specified for them to manage.
 In that scenario, using the region will result in no changes to the DOM.

+### Re-Rendering A Layout

+A layout can be rendered as many times as needed, but renders after the first one behave differently than the initial render.

+The first time a layout is rendered, nothing special happens.
+It just delegates to the `ItemView` prototype to do the render.
+After the first render has happened, though, the render function is modified to account for re-rendering with regions in the layout.

+After the first render, all subsequent renders will force every region to close by calling the `close` method on them.
+This will force every view in the region, and sub-views if any, to be closed as well.
+Once the regions have been closed, the regions will be reset so that they are no longer referencing the element of the previous layout render.

+Then after the Layout is finished re-rendering itself, showing a view in the layout's regions will cause the regions to attach themselves to the new elements in the layout.

+#### Avoid Re-Rendering The Entire Layout

+There are times when re-rendering the entire layout is necessary.
+However, due to the behavior described above, this can cuase a large amount of work to be needed in order to fully restore the layout and all of the views that the layout is displaying.

+Therefore, it is suggested that you avoid re-rendering the entire layout unless absolutely necessary.
+Instead, if you are binding the layout's template to a model and need to update portions of the layout, you should listen to the model's "change" events and only update the neccesary DOM elements.

 ### Nested Layouts And Views

 Since the `Layout` extends directly from `ItemView`, it